 We are keen on all things beautiful and well designed, but we also value the importance of knowledge of materials, the construction process, codes and of course budgets.

 We would love to spend your money on posh materials, décor and details, but the reality is that we have budgets to work with.
-We do whatever we can to achieve a great look without breaking the bank.
-Therefore, we do not mark-up nor resell any material we specify and we extend our trade discounts to you whenever possible.
+Our challenge is to achieve a great look without breaking the bank.

 Our small operation allows us to be creative, but also very organized so there is no waste of time or money.